Carlos-AO/MauiApp-Practice/README.md

-# MauiPractice2
+# MauiPractice

-Car List App yo Practice with Maui
+a List App to practice with Maui